 - Class C motorhomes: mid-range or mini motorhomes (between class A and class B)

 - Travel trailers

-For a vehicle to qualify as an RV, it generally needs to have sleeping and cooking facilities at minimum.
-In some cases, this can be something as simple as a mattress and a camp stove, although the definition of RV and corresponding insurance requirements differs by insurance company and may vary by state.
+For a vehicle to qualify as an RV, it generally needs to have sleeping, cooking, and bathroom facilities at a minimum.
+In some cases, this can be something as simple as a mattress and a camp stove, although the definition of RV and corresponding insurance requirements differ by insurance company and varies by state.
 It’s also important to note that Progressive does not require your camper van to be registered as an RV at the DMV in order to qualify for an RV insurance policy with them.